5 Recommendations

 • Deliver above-minimum-standards habitat restoration on the two Tributary to Nation River crossings (PSCIS 15201563 and 15201146) deactivated by BCTS in fall 2025 — soil decompaction, riparian planting, and coarse woody debris placement to convert minimum deactivation outcomes into measurable aquatic-habitat improvement.

-• Support Sinclar Forest Products’ planned road decommissioning and removal of crossings 198692 and 198693 on the Kerry Lake FSR (km 9 and km 8) in 2025/26, layering riparian restoration and habitat enhancement on top of the minimum provincial deactivation standards Sinclar will cover.
-Use both the Kerry Lake and Tributary to Nation River riparian / deactivation sites as field sites for the University of Northern British Columbia (UNBC) and College of New Caledonia (CNC) seed-bank and native-plant-propagation collaboration described below.
+• Support Sinclar Forest Products’ planned road decommissioning and removal of crossings 198692 and 198693 on the Kerry Lake FSR (km 9 and km 8), layering riparian restoration and habitat enhancement on top of the minimum provincial deactivation standards Sinclar will cover.
+This work is deferred: as of the end of June 2025, Sinclar had not been able to plant the cutblocks the FSR accesses this spring as planned, and so cannot deactivate the road this year.
+The Kerry Lake and Tributary to Nation River riparian / deactivation sites remain intended field sites for the University of Northern British Columbia (UNBC) and College of New Caledonia (CNC) seed-bank and native-plant-propagation collaboration described below.

 • Maintain progress on Fern Creek (PSCIS 125261) — replacement is a high priority given the size of the system and the absence of other downstream anthropogenic barriers.
 Canfor has procured preliminary engineering designs; finalize partnership financing despite harvest-planning uncertainty.